-Chinese Development bank may invest in Serbian projects4.
-September 2011. / Uncategorized
+Chinese Development bank may invest in Serbian projects, Uncategorized

 The Chinese Development Bank is ready to invest 30 billion dollars in various projects worlwide.
 Part of the money will probably be invested in Serbia as well, as the Chinese are interested in investing funds in infrastructure, energy and agriculture.
 Serbian business people were advised of the fact during a recent visit of a Serbian busines and parliamentary delegation to China, led by the Serbian Parliament speaker.